memiiso/debezium-server-iceberg/docs/DOCS.md

 last 3 batches. if last batch sizes are lower than `max.batch.size` Wait duration will increase and if last batch sizes are bigger than 90% of `max.batch.size` Wait duration will decrease

-This strategy tries to keep batch size between 85%-90% of the `max.batch.size`, it does not guarantee consistent batch size.
+This strategy optimizes batch size between 85%-90% of the `max.batch.size`, it does not guarantee consistent batch size.

 example setup to receive ~2048 events per commit. maximum wait is set to 5 seconds
 ```properties